LisaMart/LightGCL-Atten-Mixer/README.md

 ## Acknowledgements

 This repository uses the Atten-Mixer mechanism proposed by Zhang et al. (WSDM 2023).
-In their [1] paper, Zhang et al. proposed to remove the GNN propagation part and allow the readout module to take more responsibility in the model reasoning process.
+In their WSDM 2023 paper [1], Zhang et al. proposed to remove the GNN propagation part and allow the readout module to take more responsibility in the model reasoning process.
 They introduced the Multi-Level Attention Mixture Network (Atten-Mixer), which leverages both concept-view and instance-view readouts for multi-level reasoning over item transitions.

 [1] Peiyan Zhang, Jiayan Guo, Chaozhuo Li, Yueqi Xie, Jaeboum Kim, Yan Zhang, Xing Xie, Haohan Wang, Sunghun Kim.
 Efficiently Leveraging Multi-level User Intent for Session-based Recommendation via Atten-Mixer Network.
 WSDM 2023: 168-176.